Automated Trading in MetaTrader

 - Description, basic information about the task; at this stage it is not necessary to provide a detailed requirement specification.

 As in any business, you must be a realist.
 If you specify too small of a compensation, you risk not getting any proposals for the task implementation, or getting a proposal of a low quality.
 If you still cannot decide on the complexity, and hence on the cost of the task, yet can postpone specifying it.

 In the Categories section, you are required to specify one or two (no more) categories of the task.
 Once specified, click Apply.

 Figure 3 Job categories.

 In our case, you need to write an Expert Advisor, so choose the category Expert Advisor.

-After this, in the New section, you will see an order for the performance of the task, and this order will be displayed in the Jobs section for all MQL5 users.
+After this, in the New section, you will see an order for the performance of the task, and this order will be displayed in the Freelance section for all MQL5 users.

 Figure 4 Placing a task order.

 The first step has been taken, now we simply have to wait for someone to take the order, and prepare for the questions related to it.